aleph2c/learning_xslt_with_python/README.md

 time of this writing he has about 96 bugs in his queue and he has spent 2 years on his highest priority bug -- so don't hold your breath).

-This is just one example of many of how the XSLT community lacks empathy for their beginners.
+This is one example, of many, of how the XSLT community lacks empathy for beginners.
 When their documentation is written correctly, it is excessively formal and uses domain specific terminology to explain itself; it is written for them, not for someone trying to understand something new.
-There aren't enough examples.
+There aren't enough examples and this is an unforced error.

 It is rational to choose an inferior data transformation technology, because it is cheaper to understand than XSLT.
 Saxonica and the other XML companies are leaving a lot of money on the table because of their snobbery.
-They would do well to invest in some jargonaughts to bring their concepts down from the heights  (Martin Honnen would be perfect for this).
+They would do well to invest in some jargonaughts to bring their concepts down from the heights (Martin Honnen would be perfect for this), and write lots of working examples.
 XSLT should have easily won as a data-transformation technology.
+Ansible/Jinja2/Erb/JSON/YAML should not exist.
 I predict that someone will build a wrapper-business/compiler around XSLT and take all the money that is currently sitting as potential energy.  (like what Docker did to Linux containerization or Elixir is doing to Erlang).

 Also, to learn XSLT 3.0 you need to be able to see its xsl compiler errors.
 As I said before, ``saxonche`` isn't documented.
 I spent a long time trying to figure out